samueljacobs98/postman-script-example/README.md

 # Postman Script Example

-Postman scripts are a useful way of creating a detailed Postman collection with environment variables.
+Postman scripts are a powerful tool for developing detailed Postman collections that incorporate environment variables.
+Postman scripts can be utilised in order to streamline the development process.

-This repo can to be used as a reference when creating postman scripts.
+This repository serves as a reference for developers who are seeking to create Postman scripts.

 ## Importing Into Postman

-Import the whole folder into Postman.
-If you update a file, you need not import the whole folder again, rather just the updated file.
-Select replace rather than import as copy when prompted.
+Importing the contents of this repository into Postman is a straightforward process.
+Simply import the entire folder into Postman, and update individual files as necessary.
+If you have made changes to an existing file, you can simply import the updated file, rather than importing the entire folder again.
+When prompted, be sure to select the "replace" option, rather than importing the file as a copy.